rbroders/Enphase-Inverter-Analyzer/README.md

 and it will stop (though you may have to move your cursor to the current plot first).
 Using -PlotMode SHAVED -PlotLimit 10 will only plot inverter-days that shave at least 10WHrs of energy.
 Use -help to see all available arguments.

-The program also produces a summary:
+The command console program also produces a summary:
 ```console
 python inverter_analyzer.py -MaxContinuous 349 -DBHost NAS2 -DBPort 3307 -DBUsername enphase -DBPassword redacted -DBDatabase Enphase 2> report.err
 Processed 102 days of data for 44.0 inverters with a total output of 9,454,863.38Whr.